 Picard: Alright.
 Mr. Worf, throw him in the brig.

 - After Q's powers are restored:

-- First Time Feeling: Q finds sleep and pain to be terrifying experiences.
+- Q finds sleep (loss of consciousness) and pain to be terrifying experiences.

 - Funny Background Event: When Q starts playing with the Mariachi band in the end, there is a wide shot of the bridge crew.
 Notice Worf just dropping his head down and shaking it in resigned frustration.